 - Completing required billing/payroll r reports for the Care Services Director.

 - Participating in Care Services Quality Management Team monthly meeting and aiding care Services Director with reporting requirements.

+SC COG Care Services hires locally.
 During the hiring process, all applicants must pass a criminal background screening and a Department of Regulatory Agency screening.
 All provider staff must successfully complete 20 hours of skills training prior to being assigned to a client.
 Thereafter, annual training requirements must be met to continue employment.
-The Care Service Programs currently employs over 225 caregivers working throughout these counties.
+The Las Animas County Care Service Programs currently employs 49 caregivers working throughout these counties.